Kankakee

 • Defective Drugs & Devices: Patients expect their pharmaceuticals to be effective and high quality.
 When you receive a drug that is defective, it poses serious health risks.
 We will hold pharmacies and pharmaceutical companies accountable regardless of their size.

-• Dog Bites and Animal Attacks: Whether you were bitten by a domestic pet, a farm animal, or something more exotic, a bite can be a very serious injury, especially if it becomes infected or the creature was venomous in the first place.
-If the owner of the animal failed to take reasonable steps to keep it from causing you harm, you may be entitled to damages.
+• Dog Bites and Animal Attacks: Whether a domestic pet, a farm animal, or something more exotic bit you, a bite can result in a very serious injury, particularly if it becomes infected or the creature is venomous from the outset.
+If the owner of the animal fails to take reasonable steps to keep it from causing you harm, you may be entitled to damages.

 • Medical Malpractice: We trust our doctors, nurses, and hospitals to make us better, but sometimes their actions cause serious harm to the health of patients.
 If you were the victim of medical malpractice, it is possible to seek justice for your pain.